shadowmanos/explore-data-with-java/recipes/corenlp/intro.md

 layout: default
 ---

 Practical examples on English text analysis with [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) a Java Library for [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing).
+We'll use the [Simple API](https://stanfordnlp.github.io/CoreNLP/simple.html) that is more appropriate for a REPL due to simplicity.
+Language models will be lazy loaded whenever you type something that needs a model.

 All text samples used for testing are Star Trek quotes (English not Klingon) sourced from either [Wikipedia](https://en.wikipedia.org/wiki/Star_Trek) or [Memory Alpha](http://memory-alpha.wikia.com/wiki/Portal:Main).
 After an entirely unscientific thought process, I decided such quotes are grammatically correct, adequately diverse and of average complexity.